ankuroya/about-me-pls-read/README.md

 hai hai hai !! i'm uh you can call me anon/anku/kuroya/kuro idc pls i love my oc
-i eat hanta sero for breakfast denki kamiinari for lunch and ojiro mashirao for dinner (dinner is the best plate guys trust)
+i eat hanta sero for breakfast denki kamiinari for lunch and ojiro mashirao for dinner (dinner is the best plate guys trust) the only straight ship i like is izuocha, the others idk guysss.,.,.,. u're kinda forced nglllglglgl i mean izuocha is fine but ojikami is js betterrrrr /hj ,.,.,.,.,